Complaints Procedure For Patients

 It is our aim to always have satisfied patients, to meet your expectations of care and service and to resolve any complaints as efficiently, effectively and politely as possible.
 We take complaints very seriously, we investigate them in a full and fair way and take great care to protect your confidentiality.
 We learn from complaints to improve our care and service.
 We will never discriminate against patients who have made a complaint.
 If you are not entirely satisfied with any aspect of our care or service please let us know as soon as possible to allow us to address your concerns promptly.

 Most problems can be sorted out quickly and easily, at the time they arise and with the person concerned.
-If your problem cannot be resolved this way and you wish to make a complaint, let us know as soon as possible - ideally, within a matter of days or weeks.
+If your problem cannot be resolved this way and you wish to make a complaint, let us know as soon as possible.
 This will enable us to establish what happened more easily.